daan1392/andalus/docs/source/installation.md

 The `AssimilationSuite.to_ace()` method requires a working [NJOY](https://www.njoy21.io/) installation accessible on your `PATH`, in addition to the `sandy` Python package.
 This is only needed when you want to export adjusted nuclear data to ACE format for use in a Monte Carlo transport code.

+`NJOY` is not required if the adjustment is instead applied directly to an existing ACE library.
+This approach is preferred, as it skips the processing step entirely.
+Consistency is strongest when the adjustments are applied to the same ACE library that was used to calculate the response of interest and the sensitivity coefficients.
+An added benefit is that we do not need to reprocess the ACE files, which saves a lot of time.